 Typically, in order to qualify for a PTSD lawsuit under the Jones Act, seamen must exhibit at least one of the following:

 - Chronic, recurring thoughts of the traumatic event

 - Symptoms that may include insomnia, nightmares, and night sweats

 - Symptoms must last longer than three months

 - Generalized anxiety with either hyperactivity, chronic irrational fears, recurrent panic attacks, or hypervigilance

 - Disruption of daily living activities because of the aforementioned symptoms

 Commercial Fishermen and PTSD

 According to the National Transportation Safety Board (NTSB), over 150 out of 100,000 deaths occurred in the fishing industry alone during 1992-2008.
-The injury rate for those in the fishing industry is higher than the average injuries in most other industries, and can include a multitude of traumas, including chemical burns, brain damage, lost limbs, amputations, and more.
-As mentioned earlier, it many circumstances, the emotional impact of these injuries can be far more severe than the physical impact.
+The injury rate for those in the fishing industry is higher than the average in most other industries and can include a multitude of traumas including chemical burns, brain damage, lost limbs, and amputations.
+As mentioned earlier, in many circumstances, the emotional impact of these injuries can be far more severe than the physical impact.
 Workers may go through a series of emotional issues after their physical injuries, including: